alberdev/AnimatedField/README.md

 ## License

-Ciao is available under the MIT license.
+AnimatedField is available under the MIT license.
 See the LICENSE file for more info.